14 effective corporate governance best practices to implement now

 8. Define roles and responsibilities

-Another hallmark of corporate governance best practices is to separate the roles of the board Chair and the CEO and to have distinct roles for each of them.
+Another hallmark of corporate governance best practices is the separation of the board chair's and CEO's roles and the creation of distinct roles for each.

 All board directors should have job descriptions and an outline that describes their duties and responsibilities.
 Boards almost always need to delegate some of their responsibilities to committees, such as the nominating or governance committee, audit committee, compensation committee and other special committees, as needed.
 This makes collaboration especially important.